 5 U.S.C. § 7901 Health Services authorizes your park or worksite to establish employee health programs using federally appropriated funds to promote and maintain physical fitness and mental health of employees.

-Wellness programs are voluntary but covers all NPS employees, including permanent, temporary, full time, part time, seasonal, term employees, volunteers, and interns.
-This policy does not apply to contractors and partners.
+Wellness programs are voluntary but covers all NPS employees, including permanent, temporary, full time, part time, seasonal, and term employees.
+This policy does not apply to volunteers, interns, contractors, or partners.

 Workers’ Compensation Program